How to Remove Scale Buildup from Inside Your Faucet: Easy DIY Guide

 Step 5: Flush the Faucet

-Step 6: Reassemble the Faucet Aerator
+Step 6: Reassemble the Aerator

 Step 7: Test Water Flow